-(a) Filing of payment advices
+(a) Filing of payment advices and Statement of Social Security Number

 Except where the court orders otherwise for good cause shown, debtors shall file payment advices as required by 11 U.S.C. § 521(a)(1)(B)(iv) with the court, and shall simultaneously serve a complete and unredacted copy thereof on the trustee appointed in that debtor's case.
-The payment advices filed with the court shall be maintained as sealed documents absent order of the court to the contrary for cause shown.
+The payment advices and Statement of Social Security Number filed with the court shall be maintained as sealed documents absent order of the court to the contrary for cause shown.
+The trustee and the United States Trustee shall be granted access to said documents without an order of the court.